Phenriquerafael/EnergyComunitiesPlatform/Documentation/README.md

 - Study how to deploy the optimization algorithm
 - Study which calls the backend has to make to use the O.A

+### Frontend
+- Add feature to analyse if the file format is the expected type (eg: batteryList or optimization input)
+- Add loading percentage on otmimization processing

+### Backend
+- Add missing logs to process steps and erros

 ## System Interation:

 1º Dataset